 - There are medicines you can take to ease pain, however, always check with your healthcare team before doing so and speak to them if your legs are continually aching.

 The side-effects of chemotherapy differ in person-to-person.
 One physical impact which people can experience is aching legs, often setting in around two to three days after treatment.
 We spoke to Perci Professional and physiotherapist Hannah Leach about how physiotherapy and simple coping strategies can help with discomfort in your legs.

-Particular chemotherapy drugs are more closely associated with ‘aching legs’; around 86% of those on taxanes experience muscle and joint pain (Fernandes et al, 2016, Smith et al, 2020).
+Particular chemotherapy drugs are more closely associated with ‘aching legs’; around 86% of those on taxanes experience joint or muscle pain (Fernandes et al, 2016, Smith et al, 2020).
 This is known as TAPS (Taxane Acute Pain Syndrome).
 The pain usually starts 2-3 days after receiving chemotherapy and can last up to 7 days in total.

 Pain can have a potentially huge impact on a person’s ability to live their day-to-day life.
-If you are experiencing pain during chemotherapy, it is firstly important to discuss this with your oncology team.
+If you are experiencing body or leg pain during chemo, it is firstly important to discuss this with your oncology team.
 They may wish to adjust your chemotherapy dose or take some tests to rule out other causes for your symptoms.

-Chemotherapy-related aches and pains usually resolve once your treatment has finished.
+Chemo leg aches and pains usually resolve once your treatment has finished.
 So, what can be done in the meantime?
-Consider the following tips to help manage your pain, until your treatment has finished:

 By applying a heat source to an area of pain, you are superficially increasing localised body temperature, dilating blood vessels and increasing blood flow to the area, to relax muscles.
 It can also stimulate thermoreceptors in the skin, overriding pain signals travelling to the brain with non-painful stimuli (known as ‘pain-gate theory’).
 You can use a hot water bottle, gel packs or hot baths.